emako/QuickLook.Plugin.PlantUMLViewer/README.md

 ## Privacy Policy

-==IMPORTANT==
+> [!IMPORTANT]

-If you do not have Java installed and can start Java directly in the environment variable, it will automatically be rendered by the server.
+> If you do not have Java installed and can start Java directly in the environment variable, it will automatically be rendered by the server.

 ## Licenses